Humanist Canada: History

 Humanist Canada has its roots in the former Humanist Fellowship of Montreal.
 This fellowship was an organization of humanists that was founded in 1954 by R. K. Mishra, Ernest Poser, and Maria Jutta Cahn.
 Bertrand Russell (Lord Russell) and Brock Chisholm were its first patrons.

 Humanist Canada's first president was Henry Morgentaler, an activist for women's right to reproductive choice, in 1968.
 Humanist Canada continues to be involved in social justice issues including reproductive choice, the right to die with dignity, and the preservation of human rights.

 Authority to perform marriages

 In 1996, the Marriage Office of the Registrar General of Ontario granted Humanist Canada the authority to certify Humanist Officiants to legally solemnize marriages in Ontario.
 This was a milestone achievement as Humanist Canada is the first secular organization in Canada to secure the right to have Officiants licensed to perform weddings in Canada.
 To this end, the organization runs an Officiant training and mentoring program.
 In addition to training qualified candidates to perform weddings, prospective Officiants are trained how to perform funerals, child namings, and other rites of passage for couples and families who do not want religious aspects in their ceremonies.
-As of 2021, Humanist Canada has over 75 licensed Oficiants.
+As of 2021, Humanist Canada has over 75 licensed Officiants.